Zero-Shot Transferable Solution Method for Parametric Optimal Control Problems: RELATED WORK

 \subsection{Learning-based Approaches}

 ML amortizes solve time into an offline phase to produce feedback policies evaluable online—bridging local trajectory optimization and global HJB solvers.
-Notably, these learned policies are usually \emph{semi-global}: by opting for sampling instead of meshing, they provide reliable feedback over broad regions of the state–time domain, making them scalable, though they remain task-specific in their standard form. \emph{Data-driven approaches} such as~\cite{hertneck2018learning, karg2020efficient,chen2018approximating, coulson2019data} train policies on solver-generated trajectories and can achieve fast convergence and high accuracy. \emph{Model-based and physics-informed approaches}~\cite{han2018solving, onken2022neural, soudbakhsh2023data, drgona2024parametric,Nghiem2023,donti2021enforcing,KORDA2018149,Hewing2020,brunke2022safe,Matschek2023} leverage OC structure (objective terms, HJB residuals, Koopman representation, etc.) to provide robustness and reduce data requirements in training, though the resulting optimization can be considerably more challenging. \emph{Model-free RL}~\cite{sutton1998reinforcement, hwangbo2019learning} learns feedback without an explicit mathematical model but as a trade-off is often sample-inefficient and may underperform model-based approaches~\cite{verma2025neural}.
+Notably, these learned policies are usually \emph{semi-global}: by opting for sampling instead of meshing, they provide reliable feedback over broad regions of the state–time domain, making them scalable, though they remain task-specific in their standard form. \emph{Data-driven approaches} such as~\cite{hertneck2018learning, karg2020efficient,chen2018approximating, coulson2019data,MADDALENA202011362} train policies on solver-generated trajectories and can achieve fast convergence and high accuracy. \emph{Model-based and physics-informed approaches}~\cite{han2018solving, onken2022neural, soudbakhsh2023data, drgona2024parametric,Nghiem2023,donti2021enforcing,KORDA2018149,Hewing2020,brunke2022safe,Matschek2023} leverage OC structure (objective terms, HJB residuals, Koopman representation, etc.) to provide robustness and reduce data requirements in training, though the resulting optimization can be considerably more challenging. \emph{Model-free RL}~\cite{sutton1998reinforcement, hwangbo2019learning} learns feedback without an explicit mathematical model but as a trade-off is often sample-inefficient and may underperform model-based approaches~\cite{verma2025neural}.
+Further integrations of deep learning and optimal control have also yielded promising directions such as~\cite{li2018maximum,onken2021ot,zhang2023mean,kan2025optimal,kan2025stability}, however these discussions are beyond the scope of this paper.
 While ML-based approaches have seen extraordinary success in solving optimal control problems, repurposing a trained model to new tasks efficiently and accurately remains an open challenge.
 This work aims to address that gap.